carneliansearch/carneliansearch.com/src/insights/a-conversation-with-pim-baxter.md

 ---
-title: A conversation with Pim Baxter
+title: A Conversation with Pim Baxter
 teaser: >-
   Allan recently met with Pim Baxter to hear her thoughts on board roles, leadership, faith, and her career in the arts sector.